Flone-dnb/low-end-engine/docs/Manual.md

 ## Using profiler

-The engine uses [tracy profiler](https://github.com/wolfpld/tracy), by default it's enabled in DEBUG builds.
+The engine uses [tracy profiler](https://github.com/wolfpld/tracy), by default it's enabled in non-release builds.

 Include `misc/Profiler.hpp` in order to use the profiler macros: